ksalzke/work-on-omnifocus-plug-in/README.md

 ## Complete 'Work On...'
 Task

-This action runs the 'work on...' task as completed and runs `onComplete` below.
+This action runs the 'work on...' task as completed and runs `onComplete` below. ('Stop working on' not pictured.)

 ![Completed task prompt](https://user-images.githubusercontent.com/16893787/156442639-5ae41b7a-47e3-43e4-96c1-b45a2f851387.png)